radevgit/togo/README.md

 It includes mostly basic operations like point manipulation and distance/intersection between line segments and circle arcs.

-It is intended for use in my other projects, and **may not implement** all possible geometric operations.
+It is intended for use in My other projects, and **may not implement** all possible geometric operations.